 When I reviewed the original Huawei, I loved it.
-Classic look, metal casing, the screen was perfectly round unlike the Moto 360 at the time, it was one stellar smart timepiece.
-Well, I’m pleased to show you guys the newest model, this is my Huawei Smartwatch 2 Sport edition in Carbon Black which retails for $299 at the time of this video.
+Classic look, metal casing, the screen was perfectly round unlike the Moto 360 at the time – it was one stellar smart timepiece.
+Well, I’m pleased to show you guys the newest model: this is my Huawei Smartwatch 2 Sport edition in Carbon Black which retails for $299 at the time of this review.
 I personally got it for a slight discount at $250.
-As always, I’ll leave my links in the video description, click on my links and they’ll give you the most updated prices in real time.
+As always, I’ll leave my links above the article; click on my links and they’ll give you the most updated prices in real time.
 You never know when they might go sale.

-So, without further ado, if you like our video work here, I’m sure you’ll love our photos on Facebook, Twitter, and/or Instagram.
-I’m Jimmy with JimsReviewRoom, and I’m here to help YOU, make that purchase decision.
+So, without further ado, I’m Jimmy with JimsReviewRoom, and I’m here to help YOU, make that purchase decision.
 Welcome everyone, to another review.

-The Huawei Smartwatch 2 is IP68 certified, (POST : Include IP68 Info box on screen) With my testing of dunking this in the bucket, it’s still functioning perfectly fine, and because it’s not the leather band, you don’t have to worry about damaged straps.
+The Huawei Smartwatch 2 is IP68 certified.
+With my testing of dunking this in the bucket, it’s still functioning perfectly fine, and because it’s not the leather band, you don’t have to worry about damaged straps.

-Looking at the back, Huawei retains it’s tool-less design like most smartwatches.
-Pull the pin over and swap them out.
+Looking at the back, Huawei retains it’s tool-less band removal design like most smartwatches – pull the pin over and swap them out.
 The Sport model uses 20mm straps while the classic uses the standard 22mm sizes for your reference.

 There’s a built in heart-rate sensor which I’ll get into detail shortly, and on the right are the pins to charge the Huawei with the supplied magnetic cradle.
 Not the prettiest thing coming in all white but it does justice.
 Huawei is claiming more than 2 days worth of use.
-With my tests, I’m averaging 1.5days until I receive a notification that there’s 15% battery life remaining.
-Usually around 6pm on the second day, the Smartwatch goes into watch mode with no Always-On Display, and no Notifications comes through.
+With my tests, I’m averaging 1.5 days until I receive a notification that there’s 15% battery life remaining.
+Usually around 6 pm on the second day, the Smartwatch goes into watch-mode with no Always-On Display, and no notifications comes through.
 The watch continues as a pedometer so it’ll continue to count your steps.
 In watch mode, after 1.5 to days worth of use, I’m able to stretch the watch for another three days before it officially died.
-In regards to recharging, I’ll place a quick chart on screen for you, but from a dead battery to full takes about an hour and thirty minutes.
+In regards to recharging, I’ll place a quick chart on below, but from a dead battery to full takes about an hour and thirty minutes.

 Other additional features which are available on the Samsung Gear S3, Apple Watch Series 2, and the Zen Watch 3 to name a few, you are able to take phone calls right on your wrist.
-You do have to go into the settings to turn this on, by default it is off.
-But speaking into your watch might sound weird at first, but it is convenient while driving, you can still keep both hands on the wheel if you’d like, working at home on the computer, cleaning around the house, it seriously comes in handy… Testing microphone quality, the Huawei Smartwatch 2 does a fairly good job, not as good as the Apple Watch or Gear S3… My voice is audible, but testing this with two other people, both said the same exact thing….
-The analogy they both gave me was as if… I was speaking on my phone with the comforter over my head.
+You do have to go into the settings to turn this on, as by default it is off.
+Speaking into your watch might sound weird at first, but it is convenient while driving, as you can still keep both hands on the wheel if you’d like, working at home on the computer, cleaning around the house, it seriously comes in handy.
+Testing microphone quality, the Huawei Smartwatch 2 does a fairly good job, not as good as the Apple Watch or Gear S3.
+My voice is audible, but testing this with two other people, both said the same exact thing.
+The analogy they both gave me was as if I was speaking on my phone with the comforter over my head.
 Audible, but not crystal clear, slightly muffled.
 In regards to me hearing you from my wrist, it’s loud and sounded like a good speakerphone in general.
-Here’s a quick test.

 Looking at the dial, there is an Always on Display in color which is super handy, and lifting up your wrist or pressing the buttons does enable the display to show it’s full glory.
 I did notice the Huawei Smartwatch 2 is not as sensitive to the previous watch or the competitors out there, requiring me to noticeably flick my wrist more often to get the full display.
 While wearing outdoors, and I know my camera isn’t really doing justice, but in person under bright direct sunlight, the display is still visible.
 Pretty impressive how bright the screen can get.
 As for the size of the display.
 There is a minute difference, I do notice the screen is smaller at 1.2inches versus last generation’s at 1.4.
 (POST : Show watch face straight down (not holding it) and draw a 45 degree line and text with 1.2 inches)